Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Related Work

-In terms of the communication metrics, the authors in~\cite{Wang2023,Xu2024} optimized resource allocation for the IRS-supported DFRC-based ISAC system to improve the communication rate for users.
-Moreover, the authors in~\cite{Li2024,Jiang2024} tackled eavesdropping threats in the ISAC scenario by refining BS beamforming matrix and adjusting IRS phase shifts to enhance the secure communication rate.
-For the sensing metrics, the authors in~\cite{Zuo2023} explored serving users and targets simultaneously by transmitting superimposed NOMA signals, aiming to maximize the beampattern gain, which measures energy concentration on the target.
-Based on this, the authors in~\cite{Zhang2025} further explored maximizing the beampattern gain for targets in a STAR-RIS-supported ISAC system with environmental clutter.
-Moreover, the authors in~\cite{Long2024} explored ISAC technology to tackle vehicle positioning and high-quality communication challenges by optimizing IRS phase shifts to minimize the position error bound.
+Different performance metrics in the ISAC system demonstrate different optimization focuses.
+In terms of communication metrics, the authors in~\cite{Wang2023,Xu2024} optimized resource allocation for the IRS-supported ISAC system to improve the communication rate for users.
+Moreover, the authors in~\cite{11395974,Jiang2024} tackled eavesdropping threats in the ISAC scenario by designing the BS beamforming matrix and adjusting the IRS phase shifts to enhance the secure communication rate.
+For sensing metrics, the authors in~\cite{Zuo2023} explored serving users and targets simultaneously by transmitting superimposed NOMA signals, and aimed to maximize the beampattern gain to improve the energy concentration on the target.
+Moreover, the authors in~\cite{Long2024} tackled the vehicle positioning and high-quality communication challenges by optimizing IRS phase shifts to minimize the position error bound.
+For energy metrics, the authors in~\cite{11159297} aimed to reduce the overall energy consumption of a UAV formations-enabled ISAC system by minimizing the maximum linear quadratic regulator (LQR).

-However, the above existing works optimized either communication or sensing metrics individually, without addressing the simultaneous optimization of both metrics.
+Moreover, some existing works considered optimizing multiple performance metrics to jointly improve the communication and sensing capabilities of the ISAC system.
+For example, the authors in~\cite{11165100} optimized the total energy consumption, communication rate, and computation rate to improve the energy efficiency and computation capability of the IRS-assisted ISAC system.
+Moreover, a multi-UAV-assisted ISAC framework was studied in~\cite{Wu2023}, in which UAV trajectories and scheduling policies are jointly designed to maximize the downlink data throughput while reducing the Cramér-Rao bound.
+In addition, the authors in~\cite{Jin2025} utilized the UAVs as dual-functional BSs to perform ISAC tasks, and minimized the minimum LQR cost while maximizing the Fisher information matrix to reduce the energy consumption and improve the sensing accuracy of the system.

+However, few studies simultaneously optimize communication, sensing, and energy metrics in UAV-enabled ISAC systems, and such joint optimization can maintain sensing and communication capabilities while significantly improving energy efficiency.